 Indeed, as I pointed out back in December the exaggerated claims in certain quarters about the numbers and successes of British intelligence agents placed in the Republican Movement is less about the past war and more about the present war.

 However other sources claim that Scappaticci became a double-agent after being arrested by the RUC in 1982 for a drink-driving offence and that he was immediately recruited by the FRU.
-Some have conflated both these events, while others have challenged the “foundation myth” that Scappaticci was attacked by fellow IRA Volunteers as part of a personal vendetta (a vendetta that seems to have never gone beyond a story in a number of British newspapers since there is no further history of it), stating that the “beating” taken by Scappaticci was the result of a youthful, drunken fistfight, a dispute over IRA policies with another IRA Volunteer or that it never happened in the first place.
+Some have conflated both these events, while others have challenged the “foundation myth” that Scappaticci was attacked by fellow IRA volunteers as part of a personal vendetta (a vendetta that seems to have never gone beyond a story in a number of British newspapers since there is no further history of it), stating that the “beating” taken by Scappaticci was the result of a youthful, drunken fistfight, a dispute over military strategy with another IRA volunteer.
+Or that it never happened in the first place.

 Take your pick!

 It is claimed by the conspiracy advocates that the FRU facilitated Scappaticci’s rise through the IRA’s ranks by eliminating rivals and giving him a number of “successes” against the British Forces (in other words a section of the British Army co-operated in guerrilla attacks upon its own soldiers!).
-By the mid-1980s he was now commanding the IRA’s security and counter-intelligence department (however, yet again, other sources claim that Scappaticci was in fact second-in-command and never rose beyond that position).
-This group, the Internal Security Unit (ISU), was in charge of the IRA’s counter-intelligence war: which primarily meant investigating some IRA operations that went wrong or were aborted in suspicious circumstances, individuals suspected or known to be agents or informers, the loss of munitions to “enemy action” where no reasonable explanation existed, conducting counter-surveillance operations or checks, and sometimes executing those convicted of “capital offenses” in IRA courts martial.
+By the mid-1980s he was now second-in-command of the IRA’s security department (however, yet again, other sources claim that Scappaticci was in fact in command of the unit).
+This group, the ISU, was in charge of the IRA’s counterintelligence war: which primarily meant investigating some IRA operations that went wrong or were aborted in suspicious circumstances, individuals suspected or known to be agents or informers, the loss of munitions to “enemy action” where no reasonable explanation existed, conducting counter-surveillance operations or checks, and sometimes executing those convicted of “capital offences” in IRA courts martial.

 Many journalists (and some anonymous but much quoted “security sources”) have stated that the ISU “vetted” all new IRA recruits.
 This is untrue.
 It rarely acted in this manner.
-The ISU’s remit was largely restricted to the interrogation of suspected informers (and their families and friends) or people of a “dubious” background.
-Most individual IRA Active Service Units recruited their own Volunteers (relatively) free of interference from anyone higher than Brigade Staff-level, usually based upon personal or family links or recommendations.
+The ISU’s remit was largely restricted to the – frequently brutal – interrogation of suspected informers (and their families and friends) or people of a “dubious” background.
+Most individual IRA Active Service Units recruited their own volunteers (relatively) free of interference from anyone higher than brigade staff-level, usually based upon personal and family links or recommendations.

-The only real exceptions were in the case of the English Department, the IRA’s fighting arm in Britain and Europe, which was attached to the General Headquarters.
-Yet even here the ISU’s vetting seems to have been mixed, with most Volunteers being recruited from within the IRA’s existing ranks or through personal contacts or familiarity with senior IRA officers.
-In any case by the mid-1990s the traditional command-and-control structures for operations in Britain were being increasingly by-passed with greater reliance placed on Special Service Units recruited and directed by the IRA’s South Armagh Brigade and associated personnel (which was not the first time that local IRA units in Ireland took control of attacks in Britain).
+The only real exceptions were in the case of the English Department, the IRA’s fighting arm in Britain and Europe, which was attached to the General Headquarters (GHQ).
+Yet even here the ISU’s vetting seems to have been mixed, with most volunteers being recruited from within the IRA’s existing ranks and through personal contacts or familiarity with senior IRA members.
+In any case by the mid-1990s the traditional command-and-control structures for operations in the UK were being increasingly by-passed with greater reliance placed on Special Service Units recruited and directed by the IRA’s South Armagh Brigade and associated personnel (which was not the first time that local IRA units in Ireland took control of attacks overseas).

 Bizarrely we have Freddie Scappaticci’s own words from an anonymous interview he gave in 1993 for a British television documentary, “The Cook Report”, produced in order to publicly name senior alleged members of the IRA, including Martin McGuinness and Gerry Adams.
 How Scappaticci came to make the interview, and how his British Army “handlers” permitted their “prized spy” to give it in the middle of the ongoing conflict, remains one of the strangest episodes of Britain’s long and dirty war in Ireland.
-What marks it out, amongst other things, is the list of casual inaccuracies about the IRA’s internal structures that are surprising in someone supposedly at a high level within the organisation:
+It seems to have been driven by a grudge at his dismissal sometime beforehand by the IRA, who were suspicious of his motives and loyalties.
+What marks it out, amongst other things, is the list of casual inaccuracies about the IRA’s internal structures that are surprising in someone at a high level within the organisation:

 “Scappaticci: McGuinness?
 Oh, I know him very well.
 I know him about twenty years, you know.
 Basically, see the thing you were putting across on the programme the other night that he’s in charge of the IRA.
 He’s not as such.
 It’s a technical thing, right.
 The IRA’s split in two.
 There’s another command, a Southern Command.
 He’s in charge of Northern Command.
-He’s the Northern Command OC [ASF: Actually he was called the General Officer Commanding or GOC not OC].
+He’s the Northern Command OC.
 There’s a Southern Command, it has nothing to do with the Northern Command.
-The Northern Command basically takes in the nine counties of Ulster, right [ASF: Wrong.
-The Northern Command comprised 11 counties not 6].
+The Northern Command basically takes in the nine counties of Ulster, right [ASF: The Northern Command was usually said to have comprised of 11 counties not 9].
 He controls all of that.
 He’s also on the IRA Army Council.
-There’s a five-man Army Council [ASF: Wrong.
-The Army Council had 7 members not 5].
+There’s a five-man Army Council [ASF: The Army Council had 7 members not 5].
 He’s one of them.
 Nothing happens in Northern Command that he doesn’t okay, and I mean nothing.
 Now, he’s nothing to do with England.
 See what happens in England, he’s nothing to do with that.
 The person who controls England is a south Armagh fella, right?
-[ASF: Wrong again.
-At this time the Army Council controlled the English Department through the GHQ Staff and officially continued to do so]”
+[ASF: At this time the Army Council controlled the English Department through the GHQ Staff]”

 Elsewhere in the interview, Freddie Scappaticci claims that: